colleen547/python-challenge/README.md

 The greatest decrease in losses (date and amount) over the entire period

 DETAILS - PyPoll<br>
-Beginning with a dataset composed of three columns: Voter ID, County, and Candidate, this Python script was created to analyzes the election votes and calculate each of the following:
+Beginning with a dataset composed of three columns: Voter ID, County, and Candidate, this Python script was created to analyze election votes and calculate each of the following:

 The total number of votes cast
 A complete list of candidates who received votes